 • Unable to eat or sleep • Unable to perform daily tasks • Unwilling to associate with friends and family • Lack of interest in normal activities • Frequent conflict with family and friends • Uncontrollable and/or overwhelming emotions • Little to or no energy • Feeling numb, or like nothing matters • Feelings of hopelessness • Self-harm, or the desire for self-harm • Substance abuse

 Generic group homes have long been the standard for mental health care, but this simple standard falls short far too often.
 No instance of depression or other mental illness is the exact same as the next, nor should it be treated that way.
 Individualized therapy is a staple for ATC, in order to help each student receive the help they need to progress, all on a personal level.

 Group therapy is also used, so that peers may help both uplift and assure students who are still in the beginning stages of their healing.
 ATC utilizes all of the best experience and care to make certain that each young man and woman has the support and therapy they need.

 Do not hesitate.
 We are ready to help your young adult succeed and become whole again.
 Please call us at (866) 439-0354 to find out more and how you can get your son or daughter the help that they need.

 Approved National Authority for Parents of Struggling Youth

 Centers For Disease Control And Prevention (CDC): Centers for Disease Control and Prevention bolsters the health security of our nation.
-As the nation’s health protection agency, CDC saves lives, protects, and educates teenagers and young adults from your local area with serious health threats.
+As the nation’s health protection agency, CDC saves lives, protects, and educates teenagers and young men and women from your local area with serious health threats.
 Such threats include obesity, smoking and tobacco use, eating disorders, and sexually transmitted diseases.
-To accomplish this, CDC conducts salient science practices and provides health education to the teens and young adults in your local area, and all over the nation.
+To accomplish this, CDC conducts salient science practices and provides health education to the teens and young men and women in your local area, and all over the nation.
 The CDC fights against expensive and dangerous health threats, and responds when these threats arise.